Environmental Impacts¶

 Land representation in the network¶

-Land is represented with three carriers and corresponding bus groups per (region, resource class, water supply):
+Land is represented with a dual-pool structure per (region, resource class):

-land_pool_*buses hold the usable cropland area that production links consume.land_existing_*buses supply the baseline cropland area (fromprocessing/{name}/cropland_baseline_by_class.csv) via fixed-capacity generators and one-way links into the pool.land_new_*buses supply expansion land up to the configured regional limit;convert_new_land_*links route this expansion into the pool and emit CO₂ according to the cropland LEFs.
+land:cropland:*buses hold the usable cropland area that crop production links consume (per region/class/water).land:pasture:*buses hold the pasture area that grassland production links consume (per region/class, water-agnostic).land:existing_cropland:*buses supply the baseline cropland area (fromprocessing/{name}/cropland_baseline_by_class.csv) via fixed-capacity generators and links into both pools.land:new:*buses supply expansion land up to the configured regional limit; conversion links route this expansion into either pool and emit CO₂ according to the relevant LEFs.land:existing_grassland_convertible:*buses supply current grassland on cropland-suitable land (GAEZ suitable).land:existing_grassland_marginal:*buses supply current grazing-only grassland on land not suitable for crops.

-Crop production links draw only from land_pool_*.
-LUC emissions are carried on the expansion-conversion links, not on crop links.
-When validation fixes harvested areas, optional slack generators attach to the pool to enforce fixed land use at a configurable penalty.
+Crop production links draw from land:cropland:*; grassland production links draw from land:pasture:*.
+LUC emissions are carried on the conversion links, not on production links.
+When validation fixes harvested areas, optional slack generators attach to both pool types.

 Sources of Emissions¶